 - In 1992 the title to the Taupō lake bed was returned to Tūwharetoa, and a new regime was set up for managing the lake’s fisheries and its tributary rivers.

 For a long time central government had more influence over the Volcanic Plateau than local government.

-From the 1880s to 1950s, the central government promoted the spa at Rotorua, introduced trout into lakes and rivers, built roads, ran schemes for electricity generation, land development and forestry, and set up towns at Mangakino and Tūrangi.
+Between the 1880s and the 1950s, the central government promoted the spa at Rotorua, introduced trout into lakes and rivers, built roads, ran schemes for electricity generation, land development and forestry, and set up new towns at Mangakino and Tūrangi.

 County (rural) government was permanently set up in Rotorua in 1911, and first set up in Taupō in 1922.

 Haane Manahi of Te Arawa was recommended for a Victoria Cross for his bravery in the battle of Takrouna, in North Africa in 1943 – but instead received the Distinguished Conduct Medal.
 In 1949 King George VI decided that no further awards would be made for service in the Second World War.
 Only in 2007 was the tribe reconciled to this, when Prince Andrew presented them with an altar cloth for St Faith’s church, a letter from the Queen recognising Manahi’s bravery, and a sword.
 The three gifts respectively acknowledged God, king and country – as in the famous marching song of 28 (Maori) Battalion.

 An elected town council was set up in Rotorua in 1923.
 A town board was established in Taupō in 1946.